 Athletic supporter and cup/box (jock strap and groin guard)

-Players wear an undergarment which is used to support the protective box which is worn by players to protect their groin area should they be subject to a blow where they would rather not have been!
+Players wear an undergarment which is used to support the protective box which is worn by players to protect their groin area should they be subject to a blow where they would rather not have been.

 Many games are played on artificial turf and proper shoes should be worn to ensure a good grip on the surface.
-These would normally be ones consisting of small moulded rubber cleats or studs, while footwear with detachable cleats would often be worn in conditions such as playing on grass.
+These would normally be ones consisting of small molded rubber cleats or studs, while footwear with detachable cleats would often be worn in conditions such as playing on grass.
 The footwear will usually either be made of leather which is durable and flexible compared to inexpensive synthetic cleats which are a good choice for kids who will outgrow their footwear regularly.